Caproni Ca.310: Operational history

 A series of 12 Ca.310bis were produced for Yugoslavia.
 This variant differed mainly in having an unstepped, glazed nose.
 The prototype Ca.310bis served as the development for the Caproni Ca.311.

+The Hungarian Air Force considered the aircraft a promising idea, but its maneuverability was sluggish even compared to their other bombers, its small bomb load made it unsuitable for independent bombing missions, and its low speed made it unsuitable for reconnaissance.
+The MKLE therefore wanted to use the 310 as a training aircraft.
+However, due to the series of accidents and technical defects, a committee was convened to thoroughly inspect each aircraft individually.

+According to the committee, the aircraft was only capable of a speed of 286 km/h in practice, the manufacturer's claims about max. speed were completely false.
+Its maneuverability was poor, and it was a very unreliable construction from a technical point of view.
+Not only were the engines of poor quality, but the propellers, the steering gears, the tail wheel assembly and the airframe itself were also manufactured so inaccurately that it made operation dangerous.
+The engines were very difficult to coordinate due to the string regulator system, so the machine often made even 80° turns due to changing torques, which caused several accidents.
+Thus, the aircraft was completely unsuitable for training purposes and the stock was returned to the Caproni company, which, acknowledging the defective production, refunded the costs.

 The 33 Hungarian Ca.310s returned to Italy were refurbished by Caproni and reissued to the 50˚ Stormo d’Assalto.
 The Ca.310 was not considered an effective combat aircraft and when it saw service during World War II, it was as a reconnaissance aircraft and as a light bomber in areas where no serious opposition was expected.

 Peruvian Aeronautical Corps Ca.310s took part in the July 1941 Ecuadorian–Peruvian War.
 Together with North American NA.50s, the Peruvian Ca.310s flew bombing missions against Ecuadorian cities and supported Army of Peru ground forces.